Genivia/ugrep/README.md

            %[NUM]#
                   the regex group capture NUM; requires option -P.

+           %[NUM1|NUM2|...]#
+                  the first group capture NUM that matched; requires option -P.

+           %[NAME]#
+                  the NAMEd group capture; requires option -P and  capturing  pat- tern `(?<NAME>PATTERN)', see also %G.

+           %[NAME1|NAME2|...]#
+                  the  first  NAMEd group capture that matched; requires option -P and capturing pattern `(?<NAME>PATTERN)', see also %G.

-           %G     list of group capture indices/names of the match (option -P).
+           %G     list of  group  capture  indices/names  that  matched;  requires option -P.

-           %[NAME1|NAME2|...]G
+           %[TEXT1|TEXT2|...]G
-                  NAMEs corresponding to the group capture indices of the match.
+                  list  of  TEXT  indexed  by  group capture indices that matched;
+                  requires option -P.

-           %g     the group capture index/name of the match or 1 (option -P).
+           %g     the group capture index/name matched or 1; requires option -P.

-           %[NAME1|NAME2|...]g
+           %[TEXT1|TEXT2|...]g
-                  NAME corresponding to the group capture index of the match.
+                  the first TEXT indexed by the first  group  capture  index  that matched; requires option -P.

            %%     the percentage sign.

+           Formatted output is written without a terminating newline, unless %~ or `\n' is explicitly specified in the format string.

            The [ARG] part of a  field  is  optional  and  may  be  omitted.
 When present,  the argument must be placed in [] brackets, for example %[,]F